kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/pipeline-investigations/README.md

 The purpose of this test is to understand the behavior of the trace pipeline gateway with multiple pipelines.

 ### Test Environment
-- Telemetry tracing gateway used the following config
+- Telemetry tracing gateway with the following config:
 ```yaml
 apiVersion: v1
 data: